 Just one thing to note here with this casserole.
 A lot of people mix all of the ingredients together, others put the tater tots on the bottom and pour the mixture on top of them.
 Well, in my little ole humble opinion, you want those tater tots to be crispy on top, really you do!
 This ain't hash brown casserole y'all, although that is an excellent variation.

 I put the meat mixture on the bottom, top that with a little bit of cheese, pour the soup mixture over that and arrange the tater tots on top.
 Bake that uncovered and in the last five minutes, sprinkle just a bit of cheese on top and return to the oven to melt the cheese.
+I've also included some of the many variations this casserole has gone through over the years, just in case you may want to try something a little different.

 Recipe: Tater Tot Casserole©From the Kitchen of Deep South Dish